Vanvitelli-Robotics/uclv-rh8d-force-control/README/README_slipping_avoidance.md

    ros2 service call /activate_slipping_avoidance uclv_seed_robotics_ros_interfaces/srv/SlippingAvoidance
    ```

-3. The node will begin processing force data and publishing adjusted forces when activated.
+3. The node will begin processing force data and publishing adjusted forces and force differences when activated.
 4. To stop the node, call the activation service again to deactivate it.

 ## Error Handling